+The mineral resource estimate at the Ixtaca Zone encompasses the Ixtaca Main, North, and Chemalaco Zones.
 On January 31, 2013, the Company announced a maiden resource on the Ixtaca Zone, which was followed by a resource update on January 22, 2014.
-Since that time 33,618 metres of drilling have been completed in 122 holes, and this data is included in the Mineral Resource Estimate announced on April 3, 2017, which has been prepared in accordance with NI 43-101 by Gary Giroux, P.Eng., qualified person ("QP") under the meaning of NI 43-101, and summarised in the Table 1 below.
-The data available for the resource estimation consisted of 545 drill holes assayed for gold and silver.
-Wireframes constraining mineralised domains were constructed based on geologic boundaries defined by mineralisation intensity and host rock type.
-Higher grade zones occur where there is a greater density of epithermal veining.
-These higher grade domains have good continuity and are cohesive in nature.

-Of the total drill holes, 472 intersected the mineralised solids and were used to make the resource estimate.
+Between that time and publication of the PFS, 33,618 metres of drilling were completed in 122 holes.
+This data was included in the mineral resource estimate dated effective January 17, 2017 (the "Mineral Resource Estimate"), which is included in the PFS.
+The Mineral Resource Estimate was prepared in accordance with NI 43-101 by Gary Giroux, P.Eng., a Qualified Person under the meaning of NI 43-101, and is summarised in Table 1 below..
+A total of 472 drill holes intersected the mineralized solids and were used to make the resource estimate.
 Capping was completed to reduce the effect of outliers within each domain.
-Uniform down hole 3 meter composites were produced for each domain and used to produce semivariograms for each variable.
-Grades were interpolated into blocks 10 x 10 x 6 meters in dimension by Ordinary kriging.
+Uniform down hole 3 meter composites were produced for each domain and used to produce semi-variograms for each variable.
+Grades were interpolated into blocks 10 x 10 x 6 meters in dimension by ordinary kriging.
 Specific gravities were determined for each domain from drill core.
 Estimated blocks were classified as either Measured, Indicated or Inferred based on drill hole density and grade continuity.